aa10402tw/Cifar10/README.md

 # Cifar10

-Modify CNN networks to make number of parameters as few as possible when the top-5 accuracy is above 90%.
+Modify CNN networks to make the number of parameters as few as possible when the top-5 accuracy is above 90%.

 The modified models are called **SimpleResNeXt_v1** and **SimpleResNeXt_v2**.